MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/mac-apis.md

 ---
-title: "Mac APIs"
+title: "macOS APIs for Xamarin.Mac Developers"
-description: "This document describes how to read Objective-C selectors and how to find their corresponding C# methods." ms.prod: xamarin ms.assetid: 9F7451FA-E07E-4C7B-B5CF-27AFC157ECDA ms.technology: xamarin-mac
+description: "This document describes how to read Objective-C selectors and how to find their corresponding C# methods in a Xamarin.Mac app." ms.prod: xamarin ms.assetid: 9F7451FA-E07E-4C7B-B5CF-27AFC157ECDA ms.technology: xamarin-mac